zhscn/nongnu/README.md

 one on Emacs' side, and one on Scheme's side.

-The Emacs Lisp part is in the file `geiser-stklos.el` The STklos part is in `geisre-stklos.stk`.
+The Emacs Lisp part is in the file `geiser-stklos.el` The STklos part is in `geiser-stklos.stk`.
 The STklos implementation is inside a module called `GEISER`.

 In both files, I tried to include comments explaining what each function does.

 ## Credits

 Thanks to [Jao](https://gitlab.com/jaor) and co-developers for creating and maintaining Geiser, and for helping the development of this package.
 Thanks also to Erick Gallesio and his co-developers for [STklos](https://stklos.net).

 ## License